freedomofpress/securedrop/docs/install.md

 * Each Journalist must have a device capable of running the google-authenticator app and 2 USB sticks — one will be used for the Tails OS's persistent storage for their `Tails Workstation`, the other for transferring files from their `Tails Workstation` to the `Air-Gapped Viewing Station`.

+* Each journalist must have a personal PGP key.
+See [this section](/install.md#set-up-journalist-public-keys) for instructions to set one up for journalists who don't have already have a key.

 * Each `Air-Gapped Viewing Station` must have 2 USB sticks — one will be used for the Tails OS's persistent storage.
 The other to transfer files from the `Air-Gapped Viewing Station` to the corporate network for publication purposes.

 * You must have two external hard drives for cold storage of submitted documents and the application's GPG keyring.